Devi Sri Prasad: Music style and impact

 Devi Sri Prasad is known for composing iconic item numbers in Telugu films.
 Since the 2000s, production of item numbers seen a steady rise, of them, Devi has composed majority.
 "Ringa Ringa", "Jigelu Rani", "Aa Ante Amalapuram", "Pakka Local", "Swing Zara", "Kevvu Keka", "Aakalesthe Annam Pedatha", "Naa Pere Kanchanamala", and "Oo Antava Oo Oo Antava" are some of his popular compositions.
 Due to their popularity, he is referred as "king of item numbers" and most of his re-mixed songs in Tamil and Hindi, were item numbers.
 He collaborated with director Sukumar in nine films.

 Besides item numbers, his music style is characterized as romantic melody, pop rock, hard rock and folk.
 Priyanka Sundar of The Indian Express listed "Mellaga Karagani", "Ghal Ghal", "Violin Song" and "Gudilo Badilo Madilo Vodilo" in her article Five songs by DSP that has redefined romance in Tollywood.
 Devi is the first music director to initiate in putting up names of background singers in his albums.

 Devi frequently admits that Ilaiyaraaja's music and Michael Jackson's style of performance are his biggest influences.

 Media image

 Due to his energetic music beats and energetic stage performances, Devi Sri Prasad is dubbed as the "Rockstar" or "Rockstar DSP" in the media.
-Devi was honored from the U.S. state of Illinois, where the governor Pat Quinn declared 26 July 2014 as "Devi Sri Prasad Day", while he was performing at Now Arena, Illinois, as part of his international debut concert tour.
+Devi was honoured by the U.S. state of Illinois, where the governor Pat Quinn declared 26 July 2014 as "Devi Sri Prasad Day", while he was performing at Now Arena, Illinois, as part of his international debut concert tour.
 He is the highest-paid Telugu musician.